Visible Analyst Features

 Added a Dropbox interface (upload/download in University, Professional and Enterprise versions.
 Upload only in student version).

-Added the ability to download the Universal Data Model project directly into the Visible Analyst.
+Added the ability to download the Universal Model Framework project directly into the Visible Analyst.

 Previous release updates